The Peralta Community College District Governing Board

 Bill Withrow has a Bachelor of Science in business from the University of Colorado and an MBA in finance from Harvard University.
 He served for 24 years on active duty in the U.S. Navy, retiring with the rank of Captain, Supply Corps.
 He also worked as a financial professional for the past twenty years, retiring from Wells Fargo and Company.
 For the City of Alameda, he served as a Councilmember and Mayor.
 As Chair of the Board of Trustees of the Robert Lippert Foundation, he helped to provide college scholarships to students and charities in Alameda.
 Term began 11/02/2004.
 Current term ending 12/2024.

-Trustee – Area 2
+Board President – Area 2

 Board Vice-President – Area 3